 To compute error estimates for the scaled values, two additional grids are provided (as separate ASCII files or in the same netCDF file as the scaling coefficients).

-1. The errors given in CLM4.*.DS.G200KM.txt are in centimeters (same as the GRACE data).
+1. The errors given in CLM4.*.DS.G300KM.txt are in centimeters (same as the GRACE data).

 2. The measurement errors have already been scaled so no further multiplication is necessary.

-3. The leakage errors are residual errors after filtering and rescaling, such that the total error in Total Water Storage for a given grid pixel is:
+3. The leakage errors are residual errors after filtering and rescaling the GRACE data, such that the total error in Total Water Storage for a given grid pixel is:

 total_err_pix = sqrt(leakage_err_pix^2+measurement_err_pix^2).

 4. The errors in nearby pixels are correlated.
-Therefore, if the total error in a region of adjacent pixels is desired, this covariance needs to be considered.
-Here is pseudo-code to get the total leakage (lerr) and measurement (merr) errors for a region:
+Therefore, if the total error over a region (such as a river basins) is desired, this covariance needs to be considered.
+In the following we provide pseudo-code to derive the total leakage (lerr) and measurement (merr) errors for a region:

 expdbm = exp(-(dist^2.)/(2.*betam^2.))

 var_merr = var_merr + merr[i] * merr[j] * expdbm; % accumulate measurement error